dalsat/mucca-dataset/README.md

 # mucca-dataset
-Dataset used in the Mucca paper.
+The dataset used in the paper "Content Classification of Development Emails", a.k.a. the _Mucca paper_.
 You can read the paper [here](https://www.dalsat.me/download/publications/Bacc2012a.pdf).

 The dataset itself is in the `data/` directory, which contains three entries: